ElektraInitiative/libelektra/doc/tutorials/java-kdb.md

 If you try to save a key without fetching it beforehand, a `KDBException` will be thrown, telling you to call get before set.

 The _user_ namespace is accessible without special rights, but if you try to write to _system_ you will need to have root privileges.
-Check [this](/doc/TESTING.md) to see how to run as non-root user.
+Take a look at [TESTING.md](/doc/TESTING.md) to see how to access the system namespace as non-root user.
 This should only be done in testing environments though as it is not intended for productive systems.

 ## Examples